Blogs > Settling Your Pet In

 3. Then lower your hand and say “come.”
 As soon as your dog reaches you, say “yes” and treat her.

 4. If your dog gets up before you’ve released her with “come,” ask her to “sit,” again.
 Then put up your hand and say “stay” with your hand up.
 Almost immediately, say “come.”
-She will soon realize that she only receives the treat after she waits.
+She will soon realise that she only receives the treat after she waits.

 5. After a few successful sessions, increase the time your dog waits.
 After a while, you can even begin to back up and walk away.